 At 9:30 a.m. this morning, the opening bell rang in another day of trading at the New York Stock Exchange.
-But unlike every other trading day in the company’s 228-year history, its iconic trading floor—which typically houses hundreds of brokers crowding around computer screens, yelling, and juggling phone calls—was a ghost town.
+But unlike every other trading day in the exchange’s 228-year history, its iconic trading floor—which typically houses hundreds of brokers crowding around computer screens, yelling, and juggling phone calls—was a ghost town.

-The NYSE made the unprecedented call to shut its trading floor and move all trading operations online indefinitely, after two staffers affiliated with the floor tested positive for COVID-19.
+The NYSE made the unprecedented call to shut its famed trading floor and move all trading operations online indefinitely, after two staffers affiliated with the floor tested positive for COVID-19.

 The closure seems dramatic, but it’s expected to have little to no impact on the $28 trillion stock market.

 Why?
 Because most global equity trading is already electronic.
 The NASDAQ was founded as the first electronic stock market in 1971; the London Stock Exchange abandoned its trading floor to shift to electronic trading in 1986, and the Tokyo Stock Exchange followed suit in 1999, among dozens of competitors.

 The NYSE has conducted tests that show it can function fully electronically, and recent figures suggest only 20% of its buying and selling occurs through human brokers.
 But still the Big Board has held out, insisting that the floor plays a critical role in the action.